 Hailed as “opulently gifted” by Opera News and “utterly original” by The New York Times, the music of David Hertzberg (b.
 1990, Los Angeles) is swiftly garnering recognition.

-The 2017-2018 season saw the premiere of his opera, The Wake World, co-presented by Opera Philadelphia and the Barnes Foundation on Opera Philadelphia’s inaugural Festival O17.
+The 2017-2018 season saw the premiere of his opera, The Wake World, co-presented by Opera Philadelphia and the Barnes Foundation on Opera Philadelphia’s inaugural Festival O17, which won the Music Critics Association of North America’s Best New Opera Award.
 The New York Times said of the premiere, “…the music is engrossing.
 Just five instrumentalists produce wondrous colors and sonorities.
-The score, spiked with modernist elements, make Mr. Hertzberg seem a 21st-century Ravel.” and The Wall Street Journal called him “prodigiously gifted”, noting “Mr. Hertzberg’s music has an early 20th-century aura, with the sheen and muscle of Strauss wedded to the diaphanous spirit of Debussy, but with a distinctly modern edge”.
+The score, spiked with modernist elements, make Mr. Hertzberg seem a 21st-century Ravel.” and The Wall Street Journal called him “prodigiously gifted”, noting “Mr. Hertzberg’s music has an early 20th-century aura, with the sheen and muscle of Strauss wedded to the diaphanous spirit of Debussy, but with a distinctly modern edge… this composer is a find”.
 Broadway World called it “a major work… thrilling, rapturous” and Opera Today called it a “magnificent artistic achievement”.
+This springs brings yet another operatic premiere: The Rose Elf, in an unprecedented presentation in the catacombs of Green-Wood Cemetery in Brooklyn.
+This premiere run (with performances on June 6th, 8th, and 10th) sees his continued collaboration with director R.B.
+Schlather, and stars mezzo-soprano Samantha Hankey.